luciavelasco/word-shower/README.md

 # Word Shower

+A zen little game where you stare at your screen and come up with words from a transient stream of letters.

 ## Rules

 - letters tumble down the screen
 - while a letter is on the screen you can type it to add it to your word
-- you can backspace to remove the most recent letter, but once you do you won't be able to get it back unless it comes back in the falling letters
+- you can backspace to remove a letter, but once you do you won't be able to get it back unless it comes back in the falling letters
-- click enter to submit your word, you'll get a point for each letter
+- click enter to submit your word, if it's a valid word it'll be added to your score, at a point per letter

+There's no timer and no pressure.

+## Ideas

+### Touchscreen/select support

+Rather than typing, select from the letters falling on screen.

+Add a backspace button so that the user doesn't need to use the keyboard/input, and remove the autofocus on the input.

 ### Timed mode (tbc)